probmods/dippl/lectures/semanticparsing.md

 #The parser

-The meanings function is a stochastic semantic parser akin to CCG.
-Each step of the meaning function tries to combine meaning fragments by left or right application, resulting in a new meaning.
+Notice that we have written the `meaning` function as taking the utterance and world and returning a (model-theoretic) denotation -- a truth value when the utterance is a sentence.
+The motivation for doing things this way, rather than breaking it up into a meaning function that builds an 'LF' form which is then separately applied to the world, is well described by the introduction to Jacobson (1999):

+>The point of departure for this paper is the hypothesis of "direct compositionality" (see, e.g., Montague 1974): the syntax and the model-theoretic semantics work in tandem.
+Thus the syntax "builds" (i.e. proves the well-formedness of) expressions, where each syntactic rule supplies the proof of the well-formedness of an output expression in terms of the well-formedness of one or more input expressions.
+(These rules might, of course, be stated in highly general and schematic terms as in, e.g., Categorial Grammar.)
+The semantics works in tandem with this - each output expression is directly assigned a meaning (a model-theoretic interpretation) in terms of the meaning(s) of the input expressions(s).
+There is thus no need to for any kind of abstract level like LF mediating between the surface syntax and the model-theoretic interpretation, and hence no need for an additional set of rules mapping one "level" of syntactic representation into another.

+For our system, the `meaning` function is a *stochastic* map from utterances to truth values, with the different return values corresponding (non-uniquely) to different parses or lexical choices.

-First we get a lexical meaning for each word and filter out the undefined meanings, then we recursively apply until only one meaning fragment is left.
+First we get a lexical meaning for each word and filter out the undefined meanings, then we recursively apply meaning fragments to each other until only one meaning fragment is left.

 ~~~
 //split the string into words, lookup lexical meanings, delete words with vacuous meaning, then call combine_meanings..